amirelemam/sample-bank-webapp/README.md

 ### Plan Simulator

 **Features**
-- Simulate which plan is cheaper for your needs: Pro or Free
+- Simulate which plan is cheaper for your needs: Basic or Pro
 - Get pricing for all plans

 **Stack**